hitchyjs/odem/docs-source/guides/defining-models.md

 Computed properties can be indexed and it's possible to use them for searching instances - with or without index.
 Discovering matches strongly depends on selected search operation, such as **eq** or **lte** testing for records with property's value equal or less than a given value.

 Any such operation depends on selected property's type of value in turn.
-For actualy properties you already know how to define a particular type of values.
+For actual properties you already know how to define a particular type of values.

 :::tip
 A computed property doesn't need to be bound to a particular type of values unless using it for searching matches.